jtv/libpqxx/include/pqxx/doc/streams.md

 database; and the @ref pqxx::stream_to class, for writing data from the client into a table.

-These are less flexible than SQL queries.  _You can't pass parameters with these._  There are other complex constructs that won't work due to limitations in underlying software layers.
-Also, depending on your needs, it may be a problem to lose your connection while you're in mid-stream, not knowing that the query may not complete.
+These are less flexible than SQL queries.  _You can't pass parameters into streaming queries._  There are also some complex constructs that won't work due to limitations in underlying protocol layers.
 But, you get some scalability and memory efficiencies in return.

 Just like regular querying, these streaming mechanisms do data conversion for you.
 You deal with the C++ data types, and the database deals with the SQL